Our Silicone Puree Food Molds are made from top quality 3mm thick 100% food grade certified silicone rubber.

 How do I ensure I get the best food mold results every time?

-When you're ready to use molded food made in the plastic molds simply pop the frozen molded food items directly onto a plate exactly as you would like it presented as a meal, cover with cling wrap or plate cover and allow to thaw in the refrigerator overnight.
-The next day simply cover molded meals with a heat proof lid and re-heat either in a Bain Marie with an undercarriage hot box, in the oven on a gentle heat, or in Burlodge style retherm system.
+When you're ready to use molded food made in the molds simply pop the frozen molded food items directly onto a plate exactly as you would like it presented as a meal, cover with cling wrap or plate cover and allow to thaw in the refrigerator overnight.
+The next day simply cover molded meals with a heat proof lid and re-heat either in a Burlodge style retherm system, or a combi oven (steam/heat) or in a Bain Marie undercounter hot box,

 Why do some molded puree foods not keep their shape when heated?

 Due to the unique properties of different foods (water content, molecular structure) some puree foods molded may not keep their shape as well as others when reheated.
 For this reason be very careful how much fluid is added to the blender when preparing the puree mixture to ensure the right consistency before placing into the molds.
-Its also important to always add a sufficent amount of food thickener (potato flakes, Thick and Easy, food starch) to the mixture.
+Its also important to always add a sufficent amount of food thickener (instant potato powder, Food Mold Thickener) to the mixture.
 This will ensure the shape of the mold is maintained and the fluid doesn’t leak out or separate from the food.
 When adding thickener slowly add small amounts so as not to over thicken the mixture.
 Blend in thoroughly until the mixture reaches a firm consistency that will hold on a spoon inverted or will retain its texture when forked.
-Then simple place the texture modified food into the molds using a spatula.
+Then simply place the texture modified food into the molds using a spatula.
 Easy !

 Reheating molded meals in a microwave can also cause molds to lose their shapes due to the harsh nature of this reheating method often causing food molds to ‘bleed out’.
 If attempting to microwave molded meals always use a low power setting with a microwave safe cover to ensure my uniform reheating.